 Content and Recording

-When I’m presenting in person I also use a Logitech Spotlight presentation remote which does a fine job.
+When I’m presenting in person I use a Logitech Spotlight presentation remote which does a fine job.

 Entertainment and Other Gadgets

 Neither of us are big gamers but we did buy a Nintento Switch right before COVID and I’ve thoroughly enjoyed a number of games on it.
 It’s the most practical gaming console we’ve ever had.
 For Christmas 2023 I bought my wife a PlayStation 5 so she could play her favorite Ratchet and Clank games again.
-It’s fun but I don’t use it as much as the Switch.
+It’s fun but we don’t use it as much as the Switch.

 Software